Sir-Teo/wind/Readme.md

 ![std of bias at each hour](./plots/std_of_bias_1hr.png)

+- at the sourth std lower from midnight to noon

 ![Violin plot of std of bias at each hour](./plots/violin_and_box_std_of_bias_1hr.png)

 - low std in the afternoon and the evening

 ![Bump Chart of std of bias at each hour](./plots/std_bumpchart_all_farm_all_time.png)

+- low std farms tend to stay low, high std farms tend to stay high
+- crossing less in the morning

 ## 95 percentile - mean (bias)